Trist-an3/school-projects/Data_Structures_CSE101/5_Deck_Shuffler_List_ADT/README.md

     shuffles and uses of pseudorandom number generation, array manipulation to simulate perfectly shuffling a standard deck

-and uses of pseudorandom number generation, array manipulation, and basic algorithmic design to simulate the process of shuffling a standard deck.

 ## Files included
     Exectuable Files:
     List.cpp -  File for ADT functions